← Back to Topics

 Image by Frank Gaillard CC BY-SA 3.0 · Source

-A 3-year-old boy presents with sudden onset, intermittent, severe abdominal pain, vomiting, and lethargy.
-On examination, he is pale and has a palpable mass in the right upper quadrant.
-Vitals are stable.
-An ultrasound is performed, shown above.
-Based on the clinical presentation and the provided image, what is the most appropriate next step in the management of this patient?
+A 3-year-old boy presents with intermittent abdominal pain, vomiting, and currant jelly stools.
+An ultrasound is performed, revealing the finding shown.
+What is the MOST appropriate next step in the management of this patient?

 Mark this as a high-quality question